-PROGRAM RATIOS DoD mandated staff-to-child ratios are maintained at all times in order to provide adequate supervision and ensure expeditious evacuation of all children in the event of an emergency.
+PROGRAM RATIOS DoD-mandated staff to child ratios are maintained at all times in order to provide adequate supervision and ensure expeditious evacuation of all children in the event of an emergency.
 The following staff/child ratios are in effect at all times for CDC, FCC, SAC and recreational programs:

-Age Group Ratio Maximum Group Size 6 weeks - 12 months Infants 1 staff per 4 children 8 per group 13 months - 24 months Pretoddlers 1 staff per 5 children 10 per group 25 months - 36 months Toddlers 1 staff per 7 children 14 per group 37 months - 5 years Preschoolers 1 staff per 12 children 24 per group Kindergarten - 18 years School-Age 1 staff per 15 children 30 per group Kindergarten - 18 years School-Age 1 staff per 10 children Field Trips
+6 WKS - 12 MOS (Infants) 1 staff per 4 children (maximum group size is 8 per group) 13 MOS - 24 MOS (Pre-toddlers) 1 staff per 5 children (maximum group size is 10 per group) 25 MOS - 36 MOS (Toddlers) 1 staff per 7 children (maximum group size is 14 per group) 37 MOS - 5 YRS (Preschoolers) 1 staff per 12 children (maximum group size is 24 per group) School-age (kindergarten through 18 years old) 1 staff per 15 children (maximum group size is 30 per group)

+School-age Field trips 1 staff per 10 children

-FCC ratios allow six children at a time in each FCC home, with no more than two children under the age of two years.
-Providers must include their own children in the ratio if the children are less than eight years of age.
-An infant only FCC home may care for three children, six weeks to two years of age only.
+Family Child Care Ratios allow 6 children at a time in each FCC Home with no more than 2 children under the age of 2 years.
+Providers must include their own children in the ratio if the children are less than 8 years of age.
+An Infant only FCC Home may care for 3 children 6 weeks to 2 years of age only.